Anthropology, Bachelor of Arts College of Letters & Science

 General A.B.

 The General emphasis in the Bachelor of Arts in Anthropology provides an interdisciplinary approach that integrates elements of both evolutionary and sociocultural anthropology into one curriculum.
 This emphasis allows students to take courses covering the spectrum of anthropological subdisciplines.
-This emphasis will develop students’ abilities to apply both evolutionary and cultural concepts within anthropology as well as providing a solid theoretical foundation for both approaches.
-Based on the broad anthropological education covered in this emphasis, students will be gain transferable skills to be better equipped for a variety of careers; e.g., international development, cultural resource management, primate conservation, etc.
+This emphasis develops students’ abilities to apply both evolutionary and cultural concepts within anthropology as well as providing a solid theoretical foundation for both approaches.
+Based on the broad anthropological education covered in this emphasis, students gain transferable skills to be better equipped for a variety of careers; e.g., international development, cultural resource management, primate conservation, etc.

 The Program